shibarjun/Findaureus/README.md

 <img src = "https://github.com/shibarjun/FindAureus/blob/main/Images/Findaureus_Demo.gif" width="600" height="550" />
 </p>

+Users are kindly requested to utilize the application with their own dataset and provide any error messages or feedback they encounter during its usage.
+Your valuable input will greatly assist us in improving the application's functionality and addressing any issues that may arise.
+Thank you for your cooperation and support!

 ## Acknowledgements

 This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 861122 (ITN IMAGE-IN).
 We acknowledge support from the CSCC (FKZ 01EO1502), JBIL and ThIMEDOP (FKZ IZN 2018 0002).